-Hungary Readies Vote to Rein in Soros-Founded University
+Hungary readies vote to rein in Soros-founded university

-Hungarian-born U.S. billionaire and investor George Soros is seen ahead of a lecture at the Central European University , founded by him, in Budapest, Hungary, Oct.
-26, 2009.
 Hungary may approve a new law as soon as Tuesday that could force a university founded by financier George Soros out of the country despite a protest against the plan in Budapest and condemnation abroad.
+People protest against Prime Minister Orban's efforts to force a George Soros-founded university out of the country in Budapest, Hungary, April 2, 2017.

 Discussions